robotlabvn/evo/README.md

 *numpy, matplotlib, scipy, pandas, seaborn, natsort, argcomplete, colorama, pygments, enum34 (only Python 2.7)*

 **PyQt5 / PyQt4 (optional)**
+You must intall the package PyQT5
+`pip3 install PyQt5`

 PyQt5 will give you the enhanced GUI for plot figures from the "*Qt5Agg*" matplotlib backend (otherwise: "*TkAgg*").
 If PyQt5 is already installed when installing this package, it will be used as a default (see `evo_config show`).
 To change the plot backend afterwards, run `evo_config set plot_backend Qt5Agg`.
 PyQt4 can be set equivalently.